With support from the European Fund for Regional Developments

 Climate change is a major issue, and requires solutions on an (inter)national scale, as well as locally and personally.
-Putting a considerable dent in our contribution to climate change will require important decisions to be made about our economic and social model.
-To achieve this, we'll have to work together and cross the hard boundaries if we want to make a difference.
+In order to put a serious dent in our role in climate change, it will be parmount to make some important decisions about our economic and social models.
+We will have to work together and cross the hard boundaries if we want to make a difference.
 Onwards we go, crossing even the biggest boundaries known to man!

 This project is receiving support and funding from Interreg France-Wallonie-Vlaanderen, and focusses on ecology/ecological awareness, teaching and language. #Trimthefootprint

 By systemically communicating through our website, newsletter and social media we promote the expansion of the project outside of their intended target audience as well as the indivudual growth of each project as time allows.
 Through social media we strive to involve the audience with an interactive experience in the projects.
 Making use of a collective slogan and a logo, the project becomes visually recognizable and easily remembered.
 By inviting the staff of other events, we hope to spread out the reach of our projects; all the while utilizing the school system and power of education to estabilish a long term solution.

 Each of our partners can apply to have their carbon footprint calculated based on the available statistics from the event in 2019 according to the caron dioxide (co2) prestation ladder.
 We’d also like to work together with every partner (as well as cross-event) to discuss what’s possible to reduce their energy usage, trash production, improve their mobility, and how to improve the availability of sustainable foods and water.
 We take pricing, communication and trustability as well as durability and sustainability in to account.
 This way, we don’t only shrink our own footprint but show ourselves as an example to other events to follow.